ARTICLES ON PAPER MONEY

 Monday March 17, 8:00 am ET

-supply of two denominations of Kwacha banknotes to be printed on
+denominations of Kwacha banknotes to be printed on a high

-advanced banknote technology.
-The dollar value of the contract
+banknote technology.
+The dollar value of the contract amounts to

 "Polymer substrate is playing a key role in shaping the